The 3D map robots need.

 The 3D map is the VPS infrastructure.

 Every robot, every pair of AR glasses, every autonomous system queries the map.
-You own it.
-You get paid.
+The people who captured it own it.

 Quality matters